 Growth

-How long does it take to grow from a child into an adult?
+How long does it take to grow up?
 When do animals stop growing?
-See how much you know about growth by trying this science quiz.
+Test your knowledge with this fun quiz on growth!

 1.